Can You Rent a Timeshare If You Don’t Own One?

 In most cases, you’ll pay the same price or less to stay at someone’s timeshare than you would pay to stay at a similar hotel.

-You might be thinking that this sounds too good to be true.
-After all, timeshare presentations promise the world.
 But you’re probably all too familiar with how disappointed people are after purchasing a timeshare.

 So this begs the logical question….